mendix/docs/content/en/docs/refguide/modeling/mx-assist-studio-pro/mx-validation-assist.md

 To configure the **Save** button for the use case above, do the following:

 1. Open the page with the form called *Appointment_NewEdit* and right-click the **Save** button in it.
-2. In the drop-down list, select **Generate validation microflow**:
+2. In the drop-down list, select **Generate validation microflow**.

     {{< figure src="/attachments/refguide/modeling/mx-assist-studio-pro/mx-validation-assist/generate-validation-microflow-option.png" alt="Generate Validation Microflow Option" >}}

 3. In the **Generate Validation Microflow** dialog box, you can see that **Microflow** properties, for example, a microflow name, and validations were configured for you.
-Three expressions were added to validations: to check if the name, treatment type, and date and time fields are filled in:
+Three expressions were added to validations: to check if the name, treatment type, and date and time fields are filled in.

     {{< figure src="/attachments/refguide/modeling/mx-assist-studio-pro/mx-validation-assist/generate-validation-microflow-dialog.png" alt="Generate Validation Microflow Dialog Box" >}}